jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ### Example: Installing kernels system-wide

-Assuming I have a Python 2 and Python 3 environment that I want to make sure are available, I can install their specs system-wide (in /usr/local) with:
+Let's assume that I have a Python 2 and Python 3 environment that I want to make sure are available, I can install their specs **system-wide** (in /usr/local) using the following command:

 ```bash
 /path/to/python3 -m ipykernel install --prefix=/usr/local